Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Numerical Experiments

-\paragraph{A Modified Model-Based Algorithm.} The algorithms proposed in \citep{basei2022logarithmic, szpruch2024optimal} are designed to estimate parameters \(A\) and \(B\) in the drift term under the constant volatility setting.
+The algorithms proposed in \citep{basei2022logarithmic, szpruch2024optimal} are designed to estimate parameters \(A\) and \(B\) in the drift term under the constant volatility setting.
 To compare with our algorithm tailored for state- and control-dependent volatilities, we extend their methods to include estimating the parameters \(C\) and \(D\).
 The details of this modified algorithm are described in Appendix \ref{subsection_modified_algo_app}.

-\paragraph{Simulation Setup.} In our simulation we set the model parameters (\(A, B, C, D, Q, H, x_0, T\)) to be all 1, and set the exploration schedule \(b_n = 0.2 (n+1)^{1/4}\).
-Other sequences such as that of the learning rate \(\{a_{n}\}\) are configured according to the assumptions stated in Theorem \ref{thm_convergence_and_rate_in_main} and Subsection \ref{subsection_paramtrization}; for details see Appendix \ref{subsection_experiment_setup_app}.
-In each experiment we execute both Algorithm \ref{algo_rl-lq} and Algorithm \ref{algo_model-based} over \(N = 400,000\) iterations, while we replicate the experiment independently for 120 times to draw statistical conclusions.